-This Vanilla and Chocolate Marble Loaf Cake is always perfect for afternoon tea.
+This Vanilla and Chocolate Marble Loaf Cake is always perfect for afternoon tea, breakfast or dessert.
 The Half Vanilla Half Chocolate Cake made with Yogurt is a classic childhood dessert you never get tired of eating!

 Novelty Cakes are great, but you simply cannot beat a Childhood Classic like this Vanilla and Chocolate Loaf Cake.
 It is always the perfect cake to enjoy with your morning or afternoon tea, although I could personally eat it with every meal!